-North American steel producers are among the most competitive in the world and can compete with any private, market-based producers, but we cannot compete against foreign governments that do not abide by international trade rules.
+North American steel producers are among the most competitive in the world and can compete with any private, market-based producers, but we cannot compete against governments.

 Industry Position: A more effective U.S. trade policy is needed to level the playing field as well as preserve and strengthen our nation’s manufacturing base.
 The U.S. Government must expand rules-based trade; keep our laws against unfair trade strong; strictly enforce trade agreements; and use all means to prevent and address unfair trade and injurious surges.”
 More »

 7/24/2014 - Washington, D.C. – Based on preliminary Census Bureau data, the American Iron and Steel Institute (AISI) reported today that the U.S. imported a total of 3,586,000 net tons (NT) ...